 8 Financial Ratio Analysis that Every Stock Investor Should Know.
-The valuation of a company is very tedious job.
-It’s not easy to evaluate the true worth of a company as the process takes reading of company’s several years’ financial statements like balance sheet, profit and loss statements, cash-flow statement, Income statement etc.
+The valuation of a company is a very tedious job.
+It’s not easy to evaluate the true worth of a company as the process takes the reading of company’s several years’ financial statements like balance sheet, profit and loss statements, cash-flow statement, Income statement etc.

-Although it really tough to go through all these information, however there are various financial ratios available which can make the life of a stock investor really simple.
+Although it really tough to go through all these information, however, there are various financial ratios available which can make the life of a stock investor really simple.
 Using these ratios they can choose right companies to invest in or to compare the financials of two companies to find out which one is better.

-This post about ‘8 Financial Ratio Analysis that Every Stock Investor Should Know’ is divided in two parts.
+This post about ‘8 Financial Ratio Analysis that Every Stock Investor Should Know’ is divided into two parts.
 In the first part, I will give you the definitions and examples of these 8 financial ratios.
 In the second part, after financial ratio analysis, I will tell you how and where to find these ratios.
 So, be with me for the next 8-10 minutes to enhance your financial knowledge.

 So, let’s start the first part of this post with the financial ratio analysis.

 If you are a beginner and want to learn stock market, I will highly recommend you to read this book first: Everything You Wanted to Know About Stock Market Investing

 Quick note: You don’t need to worry about how to calculate these ratios or remember the formulas by-heart, as it will be already given in the financial websites.
 However, I will recommend you to go through this financial ratio analysis as it’s always beneficial to have good financial knowledge.